Medicare Advantage Plans in Wyoming

 If you’ve had private health insurance through an employer or union, Medicare Advantage may seem very similar.

 Why would I want Medicare Advantage in Wyoming?

-Under Original Medicare, there is no limit to your out-of-pocket costs; one serious illness could leave you with catastrophic expenses, unless you have a Medicare Supplement Insurance Plan.
+Under Original Medicare, there is no limit to your out-of-pocket costs; one serious illness could leave you with catastrophic expenses, unless you have a Medicare Supplement insurance plan.
 With Medicare Advantage in Wyoming, there is a maximum out-of-pocket limit set by Medicare—no matter how much care you need, you’ll generally never pay more than that amount.
-Many plans even set their caps below the maximum allowed by law.
+Some plans might even set their caps below the maximum allowed by law.

 Out-of-pocket costs, even if you aren’t seriously ill, can be unpredictable with Original Medicare.
 You have deductibles for both Part A and Part B, a daily coinsurance amount for hospital stays over 60 days under Part A, and 20% coinsurance on allowable charges for all your outpatient services under Medicare Part B.

 If you have a Medicare Advantage plan in Wyoming, you’ll likely have just one annual deductible, if your plan has a deductible at all.
 Most plans use a copayment structure, which means you pay a flat fee for each doctor visit, outpatient service, or inpatient care.